adroq-ai/Data-Science-Projects/Machine Learning Projects/Bengaluru House Price Prediction/README.md

 ```

-Open your browser and go to http://127.0.0.1:5000/
+- Open your browser and go to http://127.0.0.1:5000/
-Enter property details and click Predict Price to get the result.
+- Enter property details and click Predict Price to get the result.

 🔍 **Key Insights**
-Location has the strongest effect on price.
+- Location has the strongest effect on price.
-BHK and area show non-linear relationships with price.
+- BHK and area show non-linear relationships with price.
-The model balances accuracy with interpretability.
+- The model balances accuracy with interpretability.

 👨‍💻 **Author**
-Roqeeb Adisa
+- **Roqeeb ADISA**
-🎓 MSc.
+- 🎓 MSc.
 Statistics, University of Ibadan, Nigeria
-Shehuroqeeb@gmail.com
+- shehuroqeeb@gmail.com